lior-guesty/cdct-example/README.md

 # Sample Consumer-Driven Contract Testing

-This repo show a simple demonstration of consumer driven contract testing.
+This repo shows a simple demonstration of consumer driven contract testing.
 This is a simple proof of concept, and not by any means a fully productized framework.

-The focus here is on a demonstration of the concept rather than a fully fledge design or implementation.
+The focus here is on a demonstration of the concept rather than a fully fledged design or implementation.

 Below we explain the code structure, how to run and undersand the examples, and the processes that come up from it.
-In some case we suggest design alternatives and places where more evolution is needed.
+In some cases we suggest design alternatives and places where more evolution is needed.

 # Overview

 The example shown is imagining 2 consumers of the same service.
 The service is the [petstore service](https://github.com/OAI/OpenAPI-Specification/blob/main/examples/v3.0/petstore.json) used as the classic open API example (also in the [swagger ui](https://petstore3.swagger.io/#/pet/getPetById)).

 We imagine 2 separate consumers, consumer 1 and consumer 2, each calling methods of that service.
-The example showns a simple method call - `/pet/:id`, which retrieves the information of a single pet in the store.
+The example shows a simple method call - `/pet/:id`, which retrieves the information of a single pet in the store.

 The two consumers require different things from the contract, with some overlap.
 - Consumer 1 expects the id to be the one he requested, and also requires the `name`, `category` and `status` information to be in the response.